 This humble, one-room cabin sits near the present-day trailhead for the hike to Delicate Arch.
 Visitors regularly peer through the doorway and wonder aloud, "Who lived here... and how?...
 And why?"

-The cabin passed through several more hands, including J. Marvin Turnbow (pictured above), the first custodian of Arches National Monument.
-The final private owner, Emmett Elizondo, sold the property to the U.S. government for inclusion in the monument.
+The cabin passed through several more hands, including J. Marvin Turnbow (at right), the first custodian of Arches National Monument.
+The final private owner, Emmett Elizondo, sold the property to the US government for inclusion in the monument.

 Wolfe Ranch and surrounding acreage were listed on the National Register of Historic Places in 1975.
 The nomination reads: “Historically, the activities of man on the Colorado Plateau have been a function of his ability to exploit and control its meager water resources.
 Wolfe’s ranching operation on Salt Wash is an excellent example of early subsistence farming and grazing in a marginal environment.”